South Fork American - Rafting trip - Full River 1 Day

-The Full River All Day trip is a great choice for whitewater rafters during the 2020 season.
+The Full River All Day trip is a great choice for whitewater rafters during the 2021 season.
 You'll get the maximum rafting experience in a one day trip as you raft both the Upper and Lower sections of the South Fork American.
-This river trip is ideal for rugged paddlers ready for a full day of whitewater action.
+This river trip is ideal for paddlers ready for a full day of whitewater action.
 This trip meets at 9:00AM at River Park Resort.

-The famous Gorge section of the South Fork is a super fun stretch and a fitting end to this fabulous rafting trip.
+The famous Lower Gorge section of the South Fork is a super fun stretch and a fitting end to this fabulous rafting trip.
 In the gorge, you will encounter seemingly endless whitewater rapids with names like Fowler's Rock, Lost Hat, Satan's Cesspool, Bouncing Rock and Haystack Canyon.
 The biggest rapid in the Gorge is Hospital Bar, and it is a great place to "ride the bull" and a memorable way to end your Full River trip.

 Meet at River Park Resort in Lotus, CA - 9:00AM